9001/asm/README.md

 if you are on linux,
 * install qemu and run [`./build.sh`](./build.sh)
 * you will get `asm.usb` which you can write to a usb flashdrive using [rufus](https://github.com/pbatard/rufus/releases/) or `cat asm.usb >/dev/sdi`
-  * can additionally produce a hybrid ISO for burning to CD/DVD
+  * can additionally produce a hybrid ISO for burning to CD/DVD with `-oi`

 alternatively, you may [build it manually](./manual-build.md) instead of using [`./build.sh`](./build.sh)

+## custom build steps

+[`./sm/post-build.sh`](./sm/post-build.sh) is executed in the build-env right before the end

+by default it does nothing but it contains some examples
+* an rshell for prototyping / debugging your extensions
+* adding more APKs

 # how it works

 the [Alpine ISO](https://alpinelinux.org/downloads/) comes with a tool ([setup-bootable](https://wiki.alpinelinux.org/wiki/Alpine_setup_scripts#setup-bootable)) which writes a copy of the ISO onto a USB flashdrive, except you can then modify the USB contents just like a normal flashdrive

-> the flashdrive will be mounted read-only while inside the live-env, so yanking it at runtime is still perfectly safe -- to enable editing you have to `mount -o remount,rw /media/usb`
+> the flashdrive will be mounted read-only while inside the live-env, so yanking it at runtime is still perfectly safe -- to enable editing you have to `mount -o remount,rw $AR`

 anyways, [`./build.sh`](./build.sh) does that and splices in some stuff from this repo: